-The message on WhatsApp came three minutes earlier than expected, and I took the elevator down to let Èlia into the house where my wife and I rented an apartment during our stay in Barcelona. Èlia and I agreed already three months earlier to meet for this interview – unless she was booked for a concert outside Barcelona.
+The message on WhatsApp came three minutes earlier than expected, and I took the elevator down to let Èlia into the house where my wife and I rented an apartment during our stay in Barcelona. Èlia and I had agreed three months earlier to meet for this interview – unless she was booked for a concert outside Barcelona.
 Fortunately for me, no such concert was booked.

 The other thing that has changed is her opportunity to play her second instrument in the band.
 She is still the only violinist, so she can continue with that.
 But in the saxophone section there are new younger musicians, who have taken her place.